 For many divers, they’ll trust nothing less than a sturdy titanium knife for diving and our top pick is the Tusa Imprex X-Pert II.
 Made with 6-4Ti you’ll never have to worry about corrosion or rust and it’s a knife that will serve you well for years.

 This is the newer design from Tusa with some notable upgrades that make it easier to handle.
 You’ll get an ergonomic grip on the handle and a counterweight, so those who used the previous model will feel instantly just how much better it is.
-Priced mid-range at around $80 it’s pretty good value for a titanium knife of such strength.
+It is very competitively priced even when compared to traditional stainless steel dive knives - that’s pretty good value for a titanium knife of such strength.